AloiDavide/Higu-ProCheckt/project notes/Taccuino Development.md

+- [ ] To make the taccuino actually update I'll need to both update the json and call a method or function that re-reads the json
+- [x] Make text size dynamic
+	- base size is 35
+	- we can fit about 550 characters at max size between question and answer.
+	- [x] sum length of all the displaying text
+	- [x] scale it down one pixel every 20 characters?
+	- [ ] in the rewrite make this a method of the page object: right.get_tsize()

 ### Implementation
 - A json contains all the pages.
 - Toggle unread status of page in the json, and highlight it if true, turn it false and save when opened.